xmos/lib_ethernet/doc/rst/lib_ethernet.rst

 **********************

 Instantiating Ethernet on the XCORE requires resources in terms of memory, threads (MIPS), ports and other resources.
-The amount required depends on the feature set of the MAC.
-The table below summarises the main requirements.
+The amount required depends on the feature set of the MAC. :numref:`ethernet_mac_resource_usage` summarises the main requirements.

+.. _ethernet_mac_resource_usage:
 .. list-table:: Ethernet MAC XCORE resource usage
  :header-rows: 1